No work experience? No problem.

 When editing your resume, make sure there are no punctuation, grammatical, spelling, or other errors that will make your resume look unprofessional.
 Then, have a friend or family member read it again to catch any mistakes you might have missed — you can’t afford a typo or missing word.
 Also, be sure to vary your language and utilize action verbs throughout your resume to keep your reader engaged.

 4. Take stock of your achievements and activities

 Make a list of absolutely everything you've done that might be useful on a resume.
 From this list, you'll then need to narrow down what to actually include on your resume.
 Different things might be relevant to different jobs you apply for, so keep a full list and pick the most relevant things from it to include on your resume when you send it out.

-Internships while in school are one of the best weapons you have against "experience required."
+Paid and unpaid college internships are one of the best weapons you have against "experience required."
 Not only do they give you some real-world work experience, they also allow you to network and make connections that can put you in a job later.
 When applying for a job without experience, be sure to list any internships you completed.
 If you haven’t had one, consider applying as a step before an entry-level job.

 Even if one is not required, it's generally a good idea to send a short cover letter along with your resume.
-Cover letters are where your personality comes out, and you need to use them to make the case for why you're the one perfect for this job.
-A standout cover letter can convince an employer to bring you in for an interview even if your resume itself doesn't have all the things they'd like to see.
+Cover letters are where your personality comes out, and you need to use them to make the case for why you're the perfect candidate for this job.
+A standout cover letter can convince an employer to bring you in for an interview, even if your resume itself doesn't have all the things they'd like to see.

 11. Customize your resume for each job you apply to